 Huge fossil bones from the pampas crowded Charles Darwin's lodgings at Cambridge: he had returned to the University to edit his Beagle journal for publication and to catalogue all the specimens he had collected on the voyage.
-As he thoughtfully examined the skull of an ancient fossil anteater, he noted the striking and complex ways in which this horse-sized monster of a distant past resembled small, living ant-eaters of today.
+As he thoughtfully examined the skull of an ancient fossil ant-eater, he noted the striking and complex ways in which this horse-sized monster of a distant past resembled small, living ant-eaters of today.
 The extinct animal bore every mark of being the ancestor of the modern, living animal.
 If it was, then every species could not have been separately created.
 Many years later Darwin recalled in his autobiography that this was the moment when he fully faced this revolutionary, disturbing thought, the moment when he could no longer deny the undeniable.

 Soon afterwards, he went to London to finish work on his journal, which was to become popularly known as The Voyage of the Beagle.
 As he arranged his Galapagos collections, he was impressed again by the likenesses some of the species showed.
 This time it was the resemblance of living species to living species that he could not pass over.
-Every structure, every line, every organ indicated that some of the island finches1 had developed in their own way from ancestors that had arrived from other islands of the archipelago.
+Every structure, every line, every organ indicated that some of the island finches had developed in their own way from ancestors that had wide-spread; accepted at that time by most people definite; leaving nothing implied considered; maintained probably developed forms small singing birds arrived from other islands of the archipelago.
 If every species had been independently created, why should some details have been repeated and others ignored?